telerik/maui-docs/controls/tabview/styling.md

 # .NET MAUI TabView Styling

-TabView provides means for modifying its visual appearance, so that it matches the style of the app.
+The .NET MAUI TabView provides means for modifying its visual appearance, so that it matches the style of the app.
 You can style different parts of the TabView - its header, items and content area.

 > Check the [TabView Visual Structure]({%slug tabview-visual-structure%}) topic for a visual representation of the TabView elements.